Protests over security law as France reels from police violence - RFI

 They point to the case of music producer Michel Zecler, whose racial abuse and beating at the hands of police was recorded by CCTV and later published online, provoking widespread criticism of the officers' actions.

-In another instance, journalists on the ground at a French migrant camp witnessed and recorded police brutality on Monday as the Paris area was cleared.
+In another instance, journalists on the ground at a French migrant camp in Paris witnessed and recorded police brutality on Monday as the area was cleared.

+Laurent Fabius, a former prime minister who heads the Constitutional Council, said Saturday that the top court would review the law.

+"Freedom of opinion, freedom of the press and freedom of demonstration are, for the Council, fundamental freedoms.
+We will see, after the final vote in parliament, what will be the exact content of this article," he said.

-In the southern city of Toulouse demonstrators took to the streets on Friday evening brandishing placards with slogans like "police everywhere, justice nowhere".
+In the southern city of Toulouse demonstrators took to the streets on Friday evening brandishing placards with slogans such as "police everywhere, justice nowhere".

 © 2020 AFP